bernhardh/nova-dynamic-views/readme.md

 ### Use only on specific resources

-If you wanna show this button only on a specific resource, for example only for Users, just add this method to the `\App\Nova\User` class.
+If you want to show this button only on a specific resource, for example only for Users, just add this method to the `\App\Nova\User` class.

 ## Available methods and areas